-The MHZC recently received funding from the Tennessee Historical Commission for a design guideline consolidation project.
-The project will take between January 2019 and September 30, 2019.
+The Historic Zoning Commission received funding in late 2018 from the Tennessee Historical Commission for a design guideline consolidation project.
+The project takes place between January 2019 and September 30, 2019.

-The process will include regular meetings with stakeholders, who will provide regular information and updates to property owners in their districts.
+The process will include regular meetings with stakeholders who will provide regular information and updates to property owners in their districts.
 Council members have appointed the stakeholders from each overlay that is located within their respective district.
-Regular updates can also be found here.
+Regular updates can also be found on this page.

-The MHZC will request proposals for a consultant to create the outbuilding plans book and make recommendations regarding the design guidelines, in terms of outbuilding.
-Draft documents can be reviewed here, once available.
+The commission has hired a consultant to create the outbuilding plans book and make recommendations regarding the design guidelines, in terms of outbuildings.

 This project is funded under a grant contract with the State of Tennessee and funding from the Metro Historical Commission Foundation and with assistance of the Center for Historic Preservation at Middle Tennessee State University.